1024jp/multiComment-CotEditor/README.md

   This number is customizable.

 - It happens nothing by the uncovered syntax mode.
-  You can add extra language definitions in the first half of the the script.

-customize
+### What this script CAN NOT do
+- uncommenting indented comment lines
+- uncommenting block comments

+Customize
 -------------
 ### key assign
-You can assign a keyboard shortcut to the CotEditor script. default assigned key for this script is Command + Shift + C.
+You can assign a keyboard shortcut to the CotEditor script.
+Default assigned key for this script is Command + Shift + C.
 See details on CotEditor help.

 ### customizable values in script
+Comment, Comment Out and Uncomment scripts are independent of each other.
+Remember namely that you should modify each script files.

 - `minBlockCommentLines`
 	minimum number of lines to use block comment on languages that have both line and block comment style